alignalghii/reversed-polish-notation-translator/README.md

 ```

 This fits indeed into the array reduce/fold main scheme of the task.
-as we can see, this reducer algorithm itself consists of case analysis, and delegates its task onto smaller case delegate functions.
+As we can see, this reducer algorithm itself consists of case analysis, and delegates its task onto smaller case delegate functions.
 The details can be read further below in the `PostFixContext` module file.
+There a two stacks, and we transpfer items from one stack onto the other one governed by the current symbol under procession, in a pure fold/reduce manner.

-Why we have dissected even this main reducer function into stadalone cases and a separate delegate case function for each case?
+Why have we dissected even this main reducer function into stadalone cases and established a standalone separate delegate case function for each case?
 Better unit testability, and maybe also a prospect for future generalization and potential discovery interesting or deeper algebraic properties.

 ---